AlixH/pws/README.md

 In this document, you will find:
 - Student names
-- Features of our project
 - How to run the projet
+- How to used implemented features